toUpperCase78/formula1-datasets/README.md

 ![F1 logo](https://i.ibb.co/0Cv5J79/f1-logo-present.png)

 Hello there!
-You've come to my repository about **Formula 1 World Championship**, which is one of the most prestigious motorsport discipline and is spectated by millions of people worldwide on live, TV or online sources.
+You've reached my repository about **Formula 1 World Championship**, which is one of the most prestigious motorsport discipline and is spectated by millions of people worldwide on live, TV or online sources.

-As a data science enthusiast and have been following F1 for almost two decades, my objective here is to create datasets to enable analyses on drivers and teams with regards to their race results and other important sessions throughout the seasons.
+As a data science enthusiast and have been following F1 for over two decades, my objective here is to form datasets in order to enable analyses on drivers and teams with regards to their race results and other important sessions throughout the seasons.

 ## Source